NCAA Tournament 2nd Round Game Chat, Stats, Streaming, Odds, and more

-In Villanova’s South Bracket 3-seed Tennessee will face 11-seed Michigan in the region’s only game on Saturday.
+The second and final day of the Round of 32 completes on Sunday as eight more teams punch their tickets to the second weekend and the Sweet 16.

-Fellow BIG EAST schools Creighton and Providence play today as they take on top-seeded Kansas and 12th seeded Richmond respectively.
-First Round darlings Saint Peter’s Peacocks, who tallied a 15th seed victory over Kentucky also plays on Saturday.
+Action will go down in Pittsburgh, Greenville, SC, Milwaukee, and San Diego as 1-seed Arizona (South), three #2 seeds (Duke, Auburn, and Villanova), and three 3-seeds (Wisconsin, Texas Tech, and Purdue) hit the court.

-Games are on CBS, TNT, and TBS, so there is no need to try and find TruTV today [watch on Paramount+]
+Games are on CBS, TNT, TBS, and TruTV today [watch on Paramount+]

 Madness is in full swing... what games are you excited to watch today?
 Looking at the odds provided by DraftKings, are there any lines that look interesting to you?
 How is your bracket doing?